-After nearly succumbing to hunting and habitat loss, Ring-billed Gulls once again thrive across the United States and southern Canada—so numerous in some places that they are considered pests.
+After nearly succumbing to hunting and habitat loss, Ring-billed Gull populations have been increasing since 1966, according to the North American Breeding Bird Survey.
+The North American Waterbird Conservation Plan estimates a continental breeding population of 1.7 million birds, and rates the species a 5 out of 20 on the Continental Concern Score.
+Ring-billed Gull is not on the 2014 State of the Birds Watch List.
+These gulls can be found throughout the year in the U.S. and Canada, with some wintering in Mexico and other areas of Central America.
 Their populations plummeted during the late nineteenth century, when humans encroached on the birds' nesting grounds and killed them for feathers to decorate hats.
 By the early 1900s many breeding sites were defunct.
-Protection under the 1917 Migratory Birds Convention Act (Canada) and 1918 Migratory Bird Treaty Act (U.S.) helped bring the species back.
+Protection under the 1917 Migratory Birds Convention Act (Canada) and 1918 Migratory Bird Treaty Act (U.S.) helped bring the species back, and now this species once again thrives across the United States and southern Canada—so numerous in some places that they are considered pests.
 In the middle of the twentieth century, Ring-billed Gulls around Lake Ontario proved susceptible to the pesticide DDT and to PCB pollution.
 Environmental regulations in the 1970s helped reduce pollution levels.
 Humans have generally helped Ring-billed Gulls by providing extra foods, including introduced fish; insects and grain exposed on farm fields; and discarded food and refuse.
 The Ring-billed Gull continues to extend its breeding range—likely fueled in part by the edible garbage available at open landfills.

 - Ryder, J. P. 1992.
 Ring-billed Gull (Larus delawarensis).
 In The Birds of North America, No. 33 (A. Poole, P. Stettenheim, and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.